Malaysia 1985: Thaipusam – a Hindu festival

 A significant part of Malaysia’s inhabitants is of Indian descent.
 During the 1800s, their forefathers – mainly Tamils from South India – were brought to the country as labourers by the British.
 They have retained their Hindu religion, characterized by a pantheon with thousands of gods and goddesses, and by a huge number of religious festivals.

 In Malaysia, Thaipusam is the most important of these festivals.
-Every year in February, thousands of devout Hindus undertake a pilgrimage to the sacred limestone caves of Batu, near Kuala Lumpur, to celebrate the birthday of Subramanya (‘The Spotless One’), another name of Skanda, who is the son of Shiva and his shakti (female aspect), Devi, also known by the names Uma, Parvati, Durga, or Kali. – You may read more about Shiva, Devi, and other Hindu gods on the page Religion: Hinduism.
+Every year in February, thousands of devout Hindus undertake a pilgrimage to the sacred limestone caves of Batu, near Kuala Lumpur, to celebrate the birthday of Subramanya (‘The Spotless One’), another name of Skanda, who is the son of Shiva and his shakti (female aspect), Devi, also known by the names Uma, Parvati, Durga, or Kali. – Shiva, Devi, and other Hindu gods are described on the page Religion: Hinduism.

 Thaipusam is the time to ask Subramanya to forgive committed sins, to cure an illness, or to supply luck in the future.
 Enduring pain and suffering, you show the god that you are willing to bring a sacrifice to obtain his goodwill.